dingkwang/SFND_udacity_rader_target_generation_detection/readme.md

 Gr = 4;
 Gd = 4;
 ```
-* Offset the threshold by SNR value in dB
+* Offset the threshold by SNR value in dB, adjust the offset to 1.1 to get a good result.
+The offset is to adjust the position of threshold according to the noise level.
+The offset is usually a positive value, which can decrease the change of false alarm.
 ```
-offset = 1.6;
+offset = 1.1;
 ```
 * Create a vector to store noise_level for each iteration on training cells design a loop such that it slides the CUT across range doppler map by giving margins at the edges for Training and Guard Cells.
 * For every iteration sum the signal level within all the training cells.